 I Introduction

-The status quo of bringing legal action for sexual abuse against the institution might not be optimistic for the victims of abuse.
-This essay examines the legal difficulties for vicarious liability in institutional abuse claims by analysing relevant case laws as well as discussing important legal principles.
-This essay also reflects on the recent law reform in New South Wales with respect to ‘Ellis Defence’ and the significance of the new bill for helping the victims protect their rights.
+The status quo of bringing legal action for sexual abuse against institutions may not be optimistic for the victims.
+This essay examines the legal difficulties surrounding vicarious liability in institutional abuse claims by analysing relevant case laws and discussing important legal principles.
+Additionally, it reflects on the recent law reform in New South Wales regarding the ‘Ellis Defence’ and the significance of the new bill in helping victims protect their rights.

 II Legal Difficulties

-The underlying problem regarding institutional child sexual abuse, as a form of an intentional criminal act, means that it usually was committed by an individual who was associated with certain organizations.
-The vicarious liability as to this type of tort is therefore examined based on the relationship between the individual tortfeasor and the associated institution, instead of based on fault.
-[1] Hence, identifying vicarious liability is the primary challenge for the victims.
+Institutional child sexual abuse involves intentional criminal act by organizations-associated individuals.
+Therefore, we examine vicarious liability for this type of tort based on the relationship between the individual tortfeasor and the associated institution, rather than on fault.
+[1] Identifying vicarious liability is thus the primary challenge for the victims.

-Secondly, according to Hansard, many difficulties the survivors of sexual abuse in Australia have encountered in seeking recovery through litigation may include ‘the very nature and impact of institutional abuse against the survivor’s ability to seek damages through existing avenues.’
-[2] In the first place, such difficulties arise from the imbalance of legal powers, be it a church, or a non-profit organization, the nature of the institution might push the victims ‘without a strong legal position’ to accept the unjust and insufficient remedies due to lacking proper defendant; besides, it usually takes many years for survivors to expose such abuse, for example, the average time is 23.9 years, [3] which leads to an obvious obstacle to applying for the extension of time.
+Secondly, according to Hansard, many survivors of sexual abuse in Australia face difficulties in seeking recovery through litigation.
+These difficulties include ‘the very nature and impact of institutional abuse against the survivor’s ability to seek damages through existing avenues.’
+[2] Such difficulties arise from the imbalance of legal powers.
+Institutions may pressure victims to accept inadequate remedies due to legal vulnerabilities.
+Furthermore, it often takes many years for survivors to expose such abuse.
+For example, the average time is 23.9 years, [3] hindering extension requests.

 1 Approach to Identify Vicarious Liability